-Use this calculator to compare personal loan interest rates and estimate your monthly payments as defined by the Federal Truth In Lending Act.
-Enter your loan amount, term (in months) and your interest rate.
+Use this calculator to compare interest rates and estimate your monthly payments as defined by the Federal Truth In Lending Act.
+Enter your desired principal, term (in months) and your interest rate.

-The personal loan calculator is provided as an estimation tool for your convenience and should not be considered as a loan offer.
+This calculator is provided as an estimation tool for your convenience and should not be considered an offer.
 We do not in any way guarantee the accuracy or suitability of the results.

 How does it work?